willfryatt/cyclistic-analysis/README.md

 ### Total Rides by Month
 ![total_rides_month](https://github.com/user-attachments/assets/3e77aece-ee75-42c3-98cd-a568e540855d)
-* While members take more rides, the overall monthly pattern in the data is almost identical.
+* While members take more rides, the overall monthly pattern between casual riders and members is almost identical.
 * The total rides peak in September and trough in January.

 ### Average Ride Length by Hour